JonPerk/spotipi/README.md

 Current maintainers are [listed on GitHub](https://github.com/orgs/librespot-org/people).

 # spotipi
-*SpotiPi* is an open source client library for Spotify, based on Librespot (https://github.com/librespot-org/librespot).
+*SpotiPi* is an open source client library for Spotify, based on [Librespot](https://github.com/librespot-org/librespot).
 It enables applications to use Spotify's service to control and play music via various backends, and to act as a Spotify Connect receiver.
 It is an alternative to the official and [now deprecated](https://pyspotify.mopidy.com/en/latest/#libspotify-s-deprecation) closed-source `libspotify`.
 Additionally, it will provide extra features which are not available in the official library.

 _Note: SpotiPi only works with Spotify Premium.
 This will remain the case.
 We will not support any features to make librespot compatible with free accounts, such as limited skips and adverts._

 _:warning: **All below has not been updated.
-It reflects Librespot documentation** :warning:_
+It reflects Librespot documentation.
+Some is the same, some is not.** :warning:_
 ## Quick start
 We're available on [crates.io](https://crates.io/crates/librespot) as the _librespot_ package.
 Simply run `cargo install librespot` to install librespot on your system.
 Check the wiki for more info and possible [usage options](https://github.com/librespot-org/librespot/wiki/Options).